AnalyticsArtist/GettingCleaningData/CodeBook.md

 * fBodyGyro-bandsEnergy()-49,64:  Energy of a frequency interval within the 64 bins of the FFT of each window. of fBodyGyro for 49,64
 * fBodyGyro-bandsEnergy()-1,24:  Energy of a frequency interval within the 64 bins of the FFT of each window. of fBodyGyro for 1,24
 * fBodyGyro-bandsEnergy()-25,48:  Energy of a frequency interval within the 64 bins of the FFT of each window. of fBodyGyro for 25,48
-* fBodyAccMag-mean():  Mean value of fBodyAccMag for
+* fBodyAccMag-mean():  Mean value of fBodyAccMag
-* fBodyAccMag-std():  Standard deviation of fBodyAccMag for
+* fBodyAccMag-std():  Standard deviation of fBodyAccMag
-* fBodyAccMag-mad():  Median absolute deviation  of fBodyAccMag for
+* fBodyAccMag-mad():  Median absolute deviation  of fBodyAccMag
-* fBodyAccMag-max():  Largest value in array of fBodyAccMag for
+* fBodyAccMag-max():  Largest value in array of fBodyAccMag
-* fBodyAccMag-min():  Smallest value in array of fBodyAccMag for
+* fBodyAccMag-min():  Smallest value in array of fBodyAccMag
-* fBodyAccMag-sma():  Signal magnitude area of fBodyAccMag for
+* fBodyAccMag-sma():  Signal magnitude area of fBodyAccMag
 * fBodyAccMag-energy():  Energy measure.
-Sum of the squares divided by the number of values.  of fBodyAccMag for
+Sum of the squares divided by the number of values.  of fBodyAccMag
-* fBodyAccMag-iqr():  Interquartile range  of fBodyAccMag for
+* fBodyAccMag-iqr():  Interquartile range  of fBodyAccMag
-* fBodyAccMag-entropy():  Signal entropy of fBodyAccMag for
+* fBodyAccMag-entropy():  Signal entropy of fBodyAccMag
-* fBodyAccMag-maxInds:  index of the frequency component with largest magnitude of fBodyAccMag for
+* fBodyAccMag-maxInds:  index of the frequency component with largest magnitude of fBodyAccMag
-* fBodyAccMag-meanFreq():  Weighted average of the frequency components to obtain a mean frequency of fBodyAccMag for
+* fBodyAccMag-meanFreq():  Weighted average of the frequency components to obtain a mean frequency of fBodyAccMag
-* fBodyAccMag-skewness():  skewness of the frequency domain signal  of fBodyAccMag for
+* fBodyAccMag-skewness():  skewness of the frequency domain signal  of fBodyAccMag
-* fBodyAccMag-kurtosis():  kurtosis of the frequency domain signal  of fBodyAccMag for
+* fBodyAccMag-kurtosis():  kurtosis of the frequency domain signal  of fBodyAccMag
-* fBodyBodyAccJerkMag-mean():  Mean value of fBodyBodyAccJerkMag for
+* fBodyBodyAccJerkMag-mean():  Mean value of fBodyBodyAccJerkMag
-* fBodyBodyAccJerkMag-std():  Standard deviation of fBodyBodyAccJerkMag for
+* fBodyBodyAccJerkMag-std():  Standard deviation of fBodyBodyAccJerkMag
-* fBodyBodyAccJerkMag-mad():  Median absolute deviation  of fBodyBodyAccJerkMag for
+* fBodyBodyAccJerkMag-mad():  Median absolute deviation  of fBodyBodyAccJerkMag
-* fBodyBodyAccJerkMag-max():  Largest value in array of fBodyBodyAccJerkMag for
+* fBodyBodyAccJerkMag-max():  Largest value in array of fBodyBodyAccJerkMag
-* fBodyBodyAccJerkMag-min():  Smallest value in array of fBodyBodyAccJerkMag for
+* fBodyBodyAccJerkMag-min():  Smallest value in array of fBodyBodyAccJerkMag
-* fBodyBodyAccJerkMag-sma():  Signal magnitude area of fBodyBodyAccJerkMag for
+* fBodyBodyAccJerkMag-sma():  Signal magnitude area of fBodyBodyAccJerkMag
 * fBodyBodyAccJerkMag-energy():  Energy measure.
-Sum of the squares divided by the number of values.  of fBodyBodyAccJerkMag for
+Sum of the squares divided by the number of values.  of fBodyBodyAccJerkMag
-* fBodyBodyAccJerkMag-iqr():  Interquartile range  of fBodyBodyAccJerkMag for
+* fBodyBodyAccJerkMag-iqr():  Interquartile range  of fBodyBodyAccJerkMag
-* fBodyBodyAccJerkMag-entropy():  Signal entropy of fBodyBodyAccJerkMag for
+* fBodyBodyAccJerkMag-entropy():  Signal entropy of fBodyBodyAccJerkMag
-* fBodyBodyAccJerkMag-maxInds:  index of the frequency component with largest magnitude of fBodyBodyAccJerkMag for
+* fBodyBodyAccJerkMag-maxInds:  index of the frequency component with largest magnitude of fBodyBodyAccJerkMag
-* fBodyBodyAccJerkMag-meanFreq():  Weighted average of the frequency components to obtain a mean frequency of fBodyBodyAccJerkMag for
+* fBodyBodyAccJerkMag-meanFreq():  Weighted average of the frequency components to obtain a mean frequency of fBodyBodyAccJerkMag
-* fBodyBodyAccJerkMag-skewness():  skewness of the frequency domain signal  of fBodyBodyAccJerkMag for
+* fBodyBodyAccJerkMag-skewness():  skewness of the frequency domain signal  of fBodyBodyAccJerkMag
-* fBodyBodyAccJerkMag-kurtosis():  kurtosis of the frequency domain signal  of fBodyBodyAccJerkMag for
+* fBodyBodyAccJerkMag-kurtosis():  kurtosis of the frequency domain signal  of fBodyBodyAccJerkMag
-* fBodyBodyGyroMag-mean():  Mean value of fBodyBodyGyroMag for
+* fBodyBodyGyroMag-mean():  Mean value of fBodyBodyGyroMag
-* fBodyBodyGyroMag-std():  Standard deviation of fBodyBodyGyroMag for
+* fBodyBodyGyroMag-std():  Standard deviation of fBodyBodyGyroMag
-* fBodyBodyGyroMag-mad():  Median absolute deviation  of fBodyBodyGyroMag for
+* fBodyBodyGyroMag-mad():  Median absolute deviation  of fBodyBodyGyroMag
-* fBodyBodyGyroMag-max():  Largest value in array of fBodyBodyGyroMag for
+* fBodyBodyGyroMag-max():  Largest value in array of fBodyBodyGyroMag
-* fBodyBodyGyroMag-min():  Smallest value in array of fBodyBodyGyroMag for
+* fBodyBodyGyroMag-min():  Smallest value in array of fBodyBodyGyroMag
-* fBodyBodyGyroMag-sma():  Signal magnitude area of fBodyBodyGyroMag for
+* fBodyBodyGyroMag-sma():  Signal magnitude area of fBodyBodyGyroMag
 * fBodyBodyGyroMag-energy():  Energy measure.
-Sum of the squares divided by the number of values.  of fBodyBodyGyroMag for
+Sum of the squares divided by the number of values.  of fBodyBodyGyroMag
-* fBodyBodyGyroMag-iqr():  Interquartile range  of fBodyBodyGyroMag for
+* fBodyBodyGyroMag-iqr():  Interquartile range  of fBodyBodyGyroMag
-* fBodyBodyGyroMag-entropy():  Signal entropy of fBodyBodyGyroMag for
+* fBodyBodyGyroMag-entropy():  Signal entropy of fBodyBodyGyroMag
-* fBodyBodyGyroMag-maxInds:  index of the frequency component with largest magnitude of fBodyBodyGyroMag for
+* fBodyBodyGyroMag-maxInds:  index of the frequency component with largest magnitude of fBodyBodyGyroMag
-* fBodyBodyGyroMag-meanFreq():  Weighted average of the frequency components to obtain a mean frequency of fBodyBodyGyroMag for
+* fBodyBodyGyroMag-meanFreq():  Weighted average of the frequency components to obtain a mean frequency of fBodyBodyGyroMag
-* fBodyBodyGyroMag-skewness():  skewness of the frequency domain signal  of fBodyBodyGyroMag for
+* fBodyBodyGyroMag-skewness():  skewness of the frequency domain signal  of fBodyBodyGyroMag
-* fBodyBodyGyroMag-kurtosis():  kurtosis of the frequency domain signal  of fBodyBodyGyroMag for
+* fBodyBodyGyroMag-kurtosis():  kurtosis of the frequency domain signal  of fBodyBodyGyroMag
-* fBodyBodyGyroJerkMag-mean():  Mean value of fBodyBodyGyroJerkMag for
+* fBodyBodyGyroJerkMag-mean():  Mean value of fBodyBodyGyroJerkMag
-* fBodyBodyGyroJerkMag-std():  Standard deviation of fBodyBodyGyroJerkMag for
+* fBodyBodyGyroJerkMag-std():  Standard deviation of fBodyBodyGyroJerkMag
-* fBodyBodyGyroJerkMag-mad():  Median absolute deviation  of fBodyBodyGyroJerkMag for
+* fBodyBodyGyroJerkMag-mad():  Median absolute deviation  of fBodyBodyGyroJerkMag
-* fBodyBodyGyroJerkMag-max():  Largest value in array of fBodyBodyGyroJerkMag for
+* fBodyBodyGyroJerkMag-max():  Largest value in array of fBodyBodyGyroJerkMag
-* fBodyBodyGyroJerkMag-min():  Smallest value in array of fBodyBodyGyroJerkMag for
+* fBodyBodyGyroJerkMag-min():  Smallest value in array of fBodyBodyGyroJerkMag
-* fBodyBodyGyroJerkMag-sma():  Signal magnitude area of fBodyBodyGyroJerkMag for
+* fBodyBodyGyroJerkMag-sma():  Signal magnitude area of fBodyBodyGyroJerkMag
 * fBodyBodyGyroJerkMag-energy():  Energy measure.
-Sum of the squares divided by the number of values.  of fBodyBodyGyroJerkMag for
+Sum of the squares divided by the number of values.  of fBodyBodyGyroJerkMag
-* fBodyBodyGyroJerkMag-iqr():  Interquartile range  of fBodyBodyGyroJerkMag for
+* fBodyBodyGyroJerkMag-iqr():  Interquartile range  of fBodyBodyGyroJerkMag
-* fBodyBodyGyroJerkMag-entropy():  Signal entropy of fBodyBodyGyroJerkMag for
+* fBodyBodyGyroJerkMag-entropy():  Signal entropy of fBodyBodyGyroJerkMag
-* fBodyBodyGyroJerkMag-maxInds:  index of the frequency component with largest magnitude of fBodyBodyGyroJerkMag for
+* fBodyBodyGyroJerkMag-maxInds:  index of the frequency component with largest magnitude of fBodyBodyGyroJerkMag
-* fBodyBodyGyroJerkMag-meanFreq():  Weighted average of the frequency components to obtain a mean frequency of fBodyBodyGyroJerkMag for
+* fBodyBodyGyroJerkMag-meanFreq():  Weighted average of the frequency components to obtain a mean frequency of fBodyBodyGyroJerkMag
-* fBodyBodyGyroJerkMag-skewness():  skewness of the frequency domain signal  of fBodyBodyGyroJerkMag for
+* fBodyBodyGyroJerkMag-skewness():  skewness of the frequency domain signal  of fBodyBodyGyroJerkMag
-* fBodyBodyGyroJerkMag-kurtosis():  kurtosis of the frequency domain signal  of fBodyBodyGyroJerkMag for
+* fBodyBodyGyroJerkMag-kurtosis():  kurtosis of the frequency domain signal  of fBodyBodyGyroJerkMag
 * angle(tBodyAccMean,gravity): angle(tBodyAccMean,gravity)
 * angle(tBodyAccJerkMean),gravityMean): angle(tBodyAccJerkMean),gravityMean)
 * angle(tBodyGyroMean,gravityMean): angle(tBodyGyroMean,gravityMean)
 * angle(tBodyGyroJerkMean,gravityMean): angle(tBodyGyroJerkMean,gravityMean)
 * angle(X,gravityMean): angle(X,gravityMean)
 * angle(Y,gravityMean): angle(Y,gravityMean)
 * angle(Z,gravityMean): angle(Z,gravityMean)